i-m-hossain/laravel-in-depth/README.md

 6. Code on demand(optional)

 **Takeaways:**
-1. Api routes typically refers to routes that return JSoN, while web routes are routes that return HTML pages
+1. Api routes typically refers to routes that return Json, while web routes are routes that return HTML pages
-2. We define API routes in the api.php file, and web routes in web.php
+2. We define API routes in the *api.php* file, and web routes in *web.php*
-3. Laravel uses the "substitute bindings middleware" to automagically load model instance to the controller
+3. Laravel uses the *substitute bindings middleware* to automagically load model instance to the controller

 ## Seeding relationships

-1. Laravel offers us factory helper functions like has() and for() to quickly generate relations for our models
+1. Laravel offers us factory helper functions like *has()* and *for()* to quickly generate relations for our models
-2. We can use the sync method to generate many to many relation records(pivot table)
+2. We can use the *sync* method to generate many to many relation records **(pivot table)**

 ## Model: